kalmarz/notejam-on-ecs/README.md

 ### Business requirements

 * The application must serve a variable amount of traffic.
 Most users are active during business hours.
-During big events and conferences the traffic could be 4 times more than typical.
+During big events and conferences, the traffic could be 4 times more than typical.
 * Notes should be preserved up to 3 years and recovered, if needed.
 * Service continuity should be maintained in case of datacenter failures.
 * The service must be capable of being migrated to any region supported by the cloud provider in case of an emergency.